neon64/dotfiles/README.md

 of dotfiles detailed here:
 https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/.

-Over time I've found that more and more tools need manual 'installation', so I've written a few extra scripts to install required dependencies / configure the system automatically.

 ## Installation

 ### Automatic

-If you're on Arch Linux, then I've been working on an installation wizard, `arch_0`, which takes a basic Arch Linux installation and downloads these dotfiles and installs everything needed to make them work.
+If you're on Arch Linux, then I've been working on an installation wizard, [arch_0](https://github.com/neon64/dotfiles/tree/master/.config/bin/install_dotfiles), which takes a basic Arch Linux installation and downloads these dotfiles and installs everything needed to make them work.

 In short, you just need to run: